node-red/node-red-nodes/social/email/README.md

 Alternatively you may provide `msg.attachments` which should contain an array of one or more attachments in <a href="https://www.npmjs.com/package/nodemailer#attachments" target="_new">nodemailer</a> format.

+The message is passed through to the output after the email has been sent.
+If an error is encountered then msg.error will be set to the error string.
+If no error then msg.error will not be present.

 Uses the *nodemailer* npm module.